dorianjagusch/ft_irc/README.md

 - **Command Parsing**: Developing a parser to handle and interpret IRC commands.
 - **User Authentication**: Implementing user authentication and access control to ensure the security of the chat system.
 - **Error Handling**: Building mechanisms to handle errors gracefully, such as user disconnects and server failures.
-- **Concurrent Programming**: Managing multiple client connections simultaneously on the server.

 ## Prerequisites